yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

       meeting room (not only breakout room), and tries to join in the meeting room again with waiting room enabled, then that participant was kicked out from the meeting room.
-    - We don't still understand the mechanism behind, but once we disabled the waiting room function (right before opening breakout rooms until they are closed), it went totally fine.
+    - We do not still understand the mechanism behind, but once we disabled the waiting room function (right before opening breakout rooms until they are closed), it went totally fine.
     - Even after opening breakout rooms, people can join in the